erifranck/react-face-emotion/README.md

 |       └── [servicename].js
 └── README.md
 ```
+## run the project
+can run the project with npm run start or yarn start to init the server without env variables
+can run the project with npm run env or yarn env to run the project with `.env` file you should create file like the `.env.example`

 ## insert Information for api request

 * You can insert in the main form the Apy from microsoft in the field subscription key, you can create get [here](https://azure.microsoft.com/en-us/services/cognitive-services/face/)
 * You can insert Client ID to save image with imgur[https://api.imgur.com/#registerapp]